 Minor in Spanish

-The Spanish minor consists of any 15 credits (5 courses) above the elementary level in Spanish language, literature or culture.
+The Spanish minor consists of any 15 credits (five courses) above the elementary level in Spanish language, literature or culture.
 Typically, this means two intermediate courses (SPN 201-202), plus three additional courses at the 300, 400, or 500 level.
-The Department offers a different upper-level course every semester.
+The department offers a different upper-level courses every semester.
 Elementary (100-level) courses do not count towards the Spanish minor.
-Students may transfer up to 6 credits towards the Spanish minor from study abroad or other universities.
+Students may not count SPN 203 or SPN 204 towards the minor, as these courses are taught in English.

 Which course should I start with?

-Students who took the AP test in Spanish or the CLEP test, and international students who graduated from a high school where the language of instruction was Spanish can receive up to 6 credits that count towards a Spanish minor.
-See the Department Chairperson for more information.
+Students who took the AP test in Spanish or the CLEP or NYU test can receive up to six credits that count towards a Spanish minor.
+See the department chairperson for more information.